Cold Lake Air Force Museum

 The Cold Lake Air Force Museum is a military aviation museum located in Cold Lake, Alberta.
 The museum preserves and exhibits the heritage and history of 4 Wing Cold Lake and 42 Radar Squadron.

 The Air Force Museum is actually one of four museums based on the old site of 42 Radar Squadron, who re-located to CFB Cold Lake in 1992.
-The Cold Lake Museums are connected to the Air Force Museum through a covered hallway affectionately dubbed 'The Tunnel'.
+The Cold Lake Museums are connected to the Air Force Museum through a covered hallway dubbed 'The Tunnel'.
 All together, the museums are referred to as the Cold Lake Museums or the Tri-City Museums.

 The old facility of 42 Radar Squadron was decommissioned in 1992, and the museum opened its doors for the first time on July 1, 1998.